HELVE/VISHACK_2019/README.md

 Openworld Visual Hacking Festival (OVHF)
 Operation Vishack - Openworld Visual Hacking Festival

-Using public and open spaces across cities, countries and continents to create a surreal reality for just one night.
+Using open spaces across cities, countries and continents to create a surreal reality for just one night.
+Collabed into a once-a-year book and video documentary showcasing the alternative, artistic approach to public property.
+Change the world, change the mind. / Alter the world.

 ![GALLERY QUAD](/assets/template_visuals/temp-dual-gallery.png)